-The government has set up the COVID-19 public inquiry to examine the UK's preparedness and response to the pandemic, and to learn lessons for the future.
+The government set up the UK Covid-19 Inquiry (the Inquiry) to examine the UK's preparedness and response to the pandemic, and to learn lessons for the future.
 Its chair is Baroness Heather Hallett DBE.

-The final terms of reference, following a six-week public consultation on the draft terms, have been accepted by the government.
 The inquiry was officially launched by Baroness Hallett on 21 July 2022.
-During the launch she set out her approach to the inquiry as well as the timetable, with the first procedural hearing due to take place on 20 September.
+During the launch she set out her approach to the inquiry as well as the timetable.

-The inquiry will be broken down into three modules with teams set up across the UK to investigate and report on each module, followed by public hearings chaired by Baroness Hallett.
-The third and final module will examine the impact on the health sector including the impact of COVID-19 and of the governmental and societal responses to it, on healthcare systems and patients, hospital and other healthcare workers and staff.
-Among other issues, it will investigate healthcare systems and governance, hospitals, primary care, the impact on NHS backlogs and non-COVID treatment, the effects on healthcare provision of vaccination programmes, and long COVID diagnosis and support.
+The chair is taking a modular approach to the Inquiry and to date she has announced three modules with teams set up across the UK to investigate and report on each module.
+These will be followed by public hearings chaired by Baroness Hallett.
+Further modules will be announced in due course.
+The third module investigation was launched on 8 November and it will examine the impact on the health sector including the impact of Covid-19 and of the governmental and societal responses to it, on healthcare systems and patients, hospital and other healthcare workers and staff.
+The provisional scope for module three has been published and we expect preliminary hearings to be announced soon.
+Among other issues, it will investigate healthcare systems and governance, hospitals, primary care, the impact on NHS backlogs and non-Covid treatments, the effects on healthcare provision of vaccination programmes, and long COVID diagnosis and support.

 Chair Baroness Hallett launched the public inquiry, providing an update on its timetable and approach.
 This briefing summarises the planned approach and timetable, dates for the first procedural and public hearings, and details of the modular structure of the inquiry.